aarong/feedme-spec/README.md

 The server can send seven types of messages.

-Five message types are responses to client-originating messages:
+Five message types are transmitted in response to client-originating messages:

 - `ViolationResponse` responds to a client message that violates the specification.